Do You Want to Improve your Email management?

 This is great if you are using Gmail or Outlook and wish to prevent any inbox snooping.

-You can also enable or disable the catch-all functionality for each of your domains.
+MutantMail allows you to enable or disable the catch-all functionality for each of your domains.

 You can then manage your aliases and deactivate/delete any that start receiving spam!